HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ### ***Chunked Parent Leaves:***

 Within each parent leaf (folder), its list of hashes (chunks/children) are organized as a Classic Merkle Tree rather than a potentially large plaintext list of hashes.
 Large files or folders lead to many chunks, which can eventually lead to an extremely large lists of hashes.
-By ensuring the parent leaf is chunked with a Classic Merkle Tree, this scaling problem that emerges from large files can be avoided.
+By ensuring the parent leaf is chunked with a Classic Merkle Tree, this scaling problem emerging from large amounts of data can be avoided.

 ### ***Efficient File Download and Branch Verification:***